Insurance cancellation: the comparative analysis of the Hamon and Chatel laws to leave your insurer

 Contractual complexity despite the obligation of clarity

-Identification of key dates: a source of confusion
+Identification of key dates: source of confusion

-Laborious handling of procedures with certain operators
+The laborious handling of procedures with certain operators

 Economic and competitive impact of these laws